Select a government type/Select basis of accounting

 Annual Report Disclosure Form MCAG No. _______ (City/County)

-Please check if the statements/schedules are attached.
 Use the column which is appropriate for your government type.
-If financial statements and/or Schedules 17 and 22 are not applicable mark the spot NA (not applicable).
-An unmarked spot in your government type column will indicate that a schedule is not attached due to lack of activities described in this schedule in reported year.
+Please place a check mark or "Y" if the statements/schedules are attached.
+If financial statements and/or are not applicable, mark the spot "NA" (not applicable).
+An "NA" in your government type column will indicate that a schedule is not attached due to lack of activities described in the schedule in reported year.
+The blocked spot indicates the schedule is not required for that government type.

-Only cities and counties with revenue of $2 million or more are required to prepare the financial statements.
-See Caution on a previous page.
+Footnotes Only cities and counties with revenue of $2 million or more are required to prepare the financial statements.
+See Caution, above.

 See BARS Manual for detailed instructions indicating which cities are required to prepare this schedule.